eh8/chenglab/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/eh8/chenglab/main/install.sh)"
 ```

-On macOS, this script assumes your device is freshly unboxed/factory reset and
-will install `nix` using the [Determinate Systems Nix
+On macOS, this script will install `nix` using the [Determinate Systems Nix
 installer](https://zero-to-nix.com/start/install) and prompt you to install my
 configuration.